digikraaft/laravel-paystack-subscription/README.md

 and they will be billed on the original billing cycle.

 # Handling Paystack Webhooks
-Paystack can notify your application various events via webhooks.
+Paystack can notify your application about various events via webhooks.
 By default, a route that points to this package's webhook controller is configured through the service provider.
 This controller will handle all incoming webhook requests.